casper-network/docs-archive/glossary/S.rst

 ^^^^^^^^^^^^
 The *session code* is a field contained in a deployment directive.
 The *session code* contains the code the user wishes to execute against the blockchain.
 When the session code executes, it performs a transaction.

-Shard
-^^^^^
-A shard is a subset of the blocks and transactions that have to be processed by only a specific subset of validators.

 Slashing
 ^^^^^^^^
 In Proof-of-Stake, the deposit acts as collateral.
 The validator guarantees that it correctly follows the protocol.
-If the validator node creates an equivocation or fails to send messages for too long, the deposited amount gets "slashed," i.e., a part of it is removed.
+If the validator node violates the protocol, the deposited amount gets *slashed*, i.e., a part of it is removed.

 Smart contract
 ^^^^^^^^^^^^^^